wbthomason/blog/content/post/academic-vim.md

 various languages, writing formal papers with formulae, graphics, and ordinary text, and (for some of us) making detailed research notes for planning.
 Given this diversity of formats, there's a benefit to using the same editor for them all, if that editor can adequately support them.
-Fortunately, Vim, Emacs, and most other common programming editors have excellent support for all of the formats an academic will regularly need to use.
+Fortunately, Vim, Emacs, and most other common programming editors have excellent support for all the formats an academic will regularly need to use.

 Assuming that you buy my argument for using a programming editor instead of Word, I still need to